 Some health issues that are common to both men and women affect women differently.
 Although the symptoms may be similar, the effects of the condition and the care necessary can differ significantly for women.
 In addition, some of these conditions might affect women primarily or more severely than men.
-For example, almost 12% of women in the United States are at risk for developing breast cancer during their lifetime.1 Male breast cancer accounts for less than 1% of existing breast cancer cases.2
+For example, U.S women are at higher risk for breast cancer than men.2

 Certain health issues and their effects on women are listed below.

-As many as 5.3 million women in the United States abuse alcohol, putting their health, safety, and general well-being at risk.
-While men are more likely to become dependent on, or addicted to, alcohol than women are throughout their lifetime, the health effects of alcohol abuse and alcoholism (when someone shows signs of addiction to alcohol) are more serious in women.
+Millions of women in the United States abuse alcohol, putting their health, safety, and general well-being at risk.
+While men are more likely to become dependent on or addicted to alcohol than women are throughout their lifetime, the health effects of alcohol abuse and alcoholism (when someone shows signs of addiction to alcohol) are more serious in women.
 These health effects include an increased risk for breast cancer, heart disease, and fetal alcohol syndrome, in which infants born to mothers who drank during pregnancy suffer brain damage and learning difficulties.

 Heart disease is the leading cause of death for women in the United States.
 Although heart disease is also the leading cause of death for men in the United States, women are more likely to die following a heart attack than men are.
 In addition, women are more likely than men are to experience delays in emergency care and to have treatment to control their cholesterol levels.

 Women are more likely to show signs of depression and anxiety than men are.
 Depression is the most common women's mental health problem,5 and more women than men are diagnosed with depression each year.6

 Osteoarthritis is the most common form of arthritis.
 It causes joint pain, stiffness, and swelling.
 Arthritis is the leading cause of physical disability in the United States.
 The condition affects millions of people in the United States and seems to affect more women than men.7